Definable equivalence relations and zeta functions of groups: Elimination of imaginaries

-We give a proof of this using the theory of algebraically closed valued fields, and invariant types.
-Let us say that a theory $T$ has the invariant extension property IE (respectively has property IE for a sort $S$) if whenever $A = acl(A) \subseteq M \models T$, and $c \in M$ (respectively $c \in S$), $tp(c/A)$ extends to an $Aut(M/A)$-invariant type over $M$.
-This holds trivially for any finite field, and by inspection, for $Th(\Zz,+,<)$.
-We will show that it holds for the $p$-adics too.
+The proof of Theorems~\ref{thm:Qp} and \ref{thm:ultraprod Qp} uses elimination of imaginaries and the existence of invariant extensions in the theory of algebraically closed valued fields.
+Recall that a theory $T$ has the \emph{invariant extension property} if whenever $A = \acleq(A) \subseteq M \models T$ and $c \in M$, $\tp(c/A)$ extends to an $\aut(\eq{M}/A)$-invariant type over $M$.
+This holds trivially for any finite field, and by inspection, for $\Th(\Zz,+,<)$ and, although we will only use a weaker version of the extension property (Corollary~\ref{cor:D3.3}) in the proof of Theorem~\ref{thm:Qp}, we will show that the theory of a finite extension of $\Qq_{p}$ (with the geometric sorts) enjoys the stronger version (Remark~\ref{rem:inv ext}).